 Sharing ideas and advice, and discussing issues faced by women.

 A key focus for us is to connect women in fire and emergency roles.
 There are a number of ways you can get involved, visit our networking page to find out more or email us now firstname.lastname@example.org.

 Women that are already in the fire services are invited to join our Facebook group.

-We are appreciative of the support we have received from the New Zealand Fire Service and the Professionals Firefighters Union.
+We are appreciative of the support we have received from Fire and Emergency New Zealand and the Professionals Firefighters Union.
 Both parties were happy to provide their endorsement for our work and we have reproduced it here.